motalhafarooqui/DSA-in-C-plus-plus/Variables Datatypes and Operators/README.md

-In this folder I uploaded the codes I made while learning the following topics in the Chapter - Variables Datatypes and Operators
+In this folder, I uploaded the codes I made while learning the Chapter - Variables, Datatypes and Operators, in which the following topics are covered, practised and implemented.

 ✅ Output
 ✅ How does #code run?